eric-rizzi/teaching/my_projects.md

 # Thoughtful Python

-I really like the content in Grok but it suffers from a few issues in my opinion.
-First, they don't allow you to create your own content and their flow can sometimes be a bit weird (and even buggy).
-Second, their pedagogy is sometimes
-lacking: they overly focus on code writing and not code comprehension.
-Therefore, I vibe-coded a "Learn Python" client-side application as a prototype of what I think the perfect learning platform would look like.
-It's customizable, it has many "primitives" to all students to assess their understanding, and, most importantly, it has them reflect on what they learned in paragraph form and adds it to a long-running "cheat sheet" that they can use on tests.
+I like [Grok](https://groklearning.com/), but it suffers from a few issues: they don't allow you to create your own content and their existing content can be difficult for students.
+Second, their pedagogy is sometimes lacking.
+Therefore, I created a prototype of what I think the perfect learning platform would look like.
+It's customizable, it has many "primitives" to allow students to assess their understanding, and, most importantly, it has them reflect on what they learned and adds their reflection to a long-running "cheat sheet".

 [Click here](https://eric-rizzi.github.io/thoughtful-python/) to see the prototype.